Addressing Burnout, Boosting Engagement: The Power of Organizational-Level Strategies

 Changing individual mindsets and behaviors is important, no doubt.
 But here's the rub – individual-level interventions demand a constant flow of effort and resources to keep their impact alive.
 Picture it like watering a plant without taking care of the soil.
 Without corresponding changes at the organizational level, keeping the benefits rolling, if they were realized at all, becomes a real challenge.

-This is not a new understanding, nearly four decades ago Peter Brill (1984) found in his research that “interpersonal issues as the primary focus of intervention lead to regressive frustration” and that “interventions focused solely on the interpersonal are almost always doomed to fail” (p.
+This is not a new understanding, nearly four decades ago, Peter Brill (1984) found in his research that “interpersonal issues as the primary focus of intervention lead to regressive frustration” and that “interventions focused solely on the interpersonal are almost always doomed to fail” (p.
 18).

-More recently, Awa et al. (2010) found individual-centered, or person-directed, interventions were short-lived in that they only helped to reduce burnout for six months or less while the “organization-directed interventions” on the other hand had longer lasting effects (12+ months).
+More recently, Awa et al. (2010) found individual-centered, or person-directed, interventions were short-lived in that they only helped to reduce burnout for six months or less while the “organization-directed interventions” on the other hand had longer-lasting effects (12+ months).
 Demerouti & Bakker’s (2011) research also provided support that employees have a tendency to slip back into old habits that result in burnout and disengagement if the organizational environment remains unchanged.

 With many resources dedicated to bringing about change, a focus on sustainability would seem of utmost importance.